Karen Americans

 Karen Americans (ကညီအမဲရကၤဖိ) are Americans of full or partial Karen ancestry.
 They are a recent but rapidly growing immigrant population in the United States.
 Many Karen who emigrate are refugees as a result of violence in their homeland.
 Many come either from their traditional homeland of Kawthoolei in Myanmar or from refugee camps in Thailand.

-Minnesota was reported to have had more than 12,000 Karen residents in 2017, making it the state with the largest Karen community.
+Minnesota had more than 20,000 Karen residents in 2025, making it the state with the largest Karen community.
 Other states with significant populations are California, Texas, New York, and Indiana.

-Karen first started arriving to the United States en masse during the mid-2000s and now form a significant minority in several cities.
+Karen first started arriving in the United States en masse during the mid-2000s and now form a significant minority in several cities.
 The growth of Karen Americans is part of the larger growth of Burmese Americans in the United States.

-The Karenni, a related subgroup of the Karen are sometimes included in official statistics of Karen Americans and other times are treated as a separate ethnicity.
+The Karenni, a related subgroup of the Karen, are sometimes included in official statistics of Karen Americans and other times are treated as a separate ethnicity.